haruosuz/microbe/references/mbioinfo.2021.md

 Figure 1
 A scheme of the relationships between the main relaxase protein families.
 A first relaxase cluster (shown on a dark-grey background) contains relaxase groups that contain just one active Tyr in the catalytic centre (see text).
 A second relaxase cluster (light-grey) contains relaxases with two Tyr in the catalytic centre.
 For the remaining groups (white background) not enough is known about the biochemistry of the respective relaxases.
 According to the analysis of their amino acid sequences and of experimental work (see text) they seem to be nonhomologous, and thus may use different DNA-processing mechanisms.
 Some relaxase protein families also overlap other protein families, such as plasmid RC-replication proteins (Rep), IS91-like transposases (IS91) or HD hydrolases.
 Areas of circles are proportional to relaxase number.
 The MOBP area includes (MOBP+MOBHEN+MOBQ1).

+Figure 4
+Conserved sequence motifs in representative relaxase protein clades within the MOBF family.
+The clades to which the sequences belong are shown at the left margin of the figure.
+The CLUSTALW alignment considered only the 300 N-terminal residues of each protein, containing the relaxase domain.
+Vertical arrowheads point to residues known to be important for function in TrwC_R388 (Guasch et al., 2003).

 ----------
 ## jlsteenwyk